Forever Faithless – The Greatest Hits

-Forever Faithless – The Greatest Hits is a greatest hits compilation album from the dance music group Faithless, which was released on 16 May 2005.
+Forever Faithless – The Greatest Hits is a greatest hits compilation album by the English dance music group Faithless, which was released on 16 May 2005.
 It features all their released singles (other than "Take the Long Way Home"), plus three additional new tracks ("Fatty Boo", "Reasons (Saturday Night)", and "Why Go?"
 (2005 remix featuring Estelle).

 Chart performance

 Forever Faithless was the best selling dance album of 2005.
 It has sold 1,381,407 copies as of October 2015.
 After the death of Faithless member Maxi Jazz in December 2022, Forever Faithless entered the UK Album Downloads Chart at number 7.